Monogamy of entanglement between cones: Proof of Theorem

 \subsection{Further remarks:}

 We finish this section with two remarks about concepts appearing in the previous proof.

 (a) It is easy to see that if $K$ is the product of $k$ nontrivial simplices, then $\card (\Av\lb x\rb) = k$ for every vertex $x\in \mathcal{V}(K)$.
-For $k=1$ the converse holds as well.
-It would be interesting to determine which polytopes $K$ have the property that $\card (\Av\lb x\rb) = 2$ for every vertex $x\in \mathcal{V}(K)$.
-It was observed by Martin Winter~\cite{winterMO} that this class of polytopes is closed under taking free joins.
-Therefore, it contains examples that are not products of simplices, e.g., the free join of two squares.
+Conversely, it would be interesting to determine which polytopes $K$ have the property that $\card (\Av\lb x\rb) = k$ for every vertex $x\in \mathcal{V}(K)$.
+For $k=1$ there are only simplices.
+It was observed by Martin Winter that this class of polytopes is closed under taking free joins~\cite{winterMO}, and that for $k=2$ this property characterizes iterated free joins of Cartesian products of two nontrivial simplices~\cite{WinterPC}.

 (b) The vertex-facet tensor $\omega_k$ from \eqref{equ:VFTensor} is an interesting object encoding certain combinatorial properties of the polytope $K_\phi$.
 For example, we have the following proposition: